hschwaiger-usgs/volcano-ash3d/doc/ControlFileFormat.md

 `no                            # Write out ash arrival times at airports to ASCII FILE?`
 `no                            # Write out grain-size distribution to ASCII airports file?`
 `no                            # Write out ash arrival times to kml file?`
-`GlobalAirports.txt            # Name of file containing aiport locations`
+`GlobalAirports.txt            # Name of file containing airport locations`
 `no                            # Have libprojection calculate projected coordinates?`
 `*******************************************************************************`